I was a successful journalist when a doctor first handed me opioids

 For the past few years doctors have simply prescribed Suboxone to me—I think this is because I always appear quite “normal.”
 I’m a professional with a family.
 Maybe I don’t look like I’m addicted to drugs, but I didn’t press the issue and neither did they.
 No one ever asked about my addiction, or whether I had any unresolved issues.

 Until now.
-A few weeks ago, my family and I to move to Germany to live with my parents.
+A few weeks ago, my family and I to moved to Germany to live with my parents.
 At first, I was ecstatic: What a wonderful opportunity for my kids.

 But then, reality struck.
 Suboxone.
 How would I obtain my Suboxone?
 Would I be able to get my Suboxone?
 What would happen if I couldn’t get my Suboxone?